timbeiko/solidity-marketplace/README.md

 	- Once MetaMask is configured to the application network (`localhost:8545`), users can interact with it using MetaMask
 - [x] Contract state is updated
 	- [x] Update reflected in UI
-		- See `User Stories`.
+		- See `user_stories.md`.
 Updates require refreshing the page.

 ## Test Requirements:
 - [x] Write 5 tests for each contract you wrote